-To achieve Open Access to scholarly journal literature, we recommend two complementary strategies, confirm the recommendations of the Budapest Open Access Initiative (BOAI).
+To achieve Open Access to scholarly journal literature, we recommend two complementary strategies:

 - Institutional Repositories (Green Open Access): Scholars deposit their refereed journal articles in open Institutional Repositories) which conform to the standards of the Open Archives Initiative (OAI).
-A listing of open repositories containing peer-reviewed academic content is maintained by the Directory of Open Access Repositories (OpenDOAR), supported by SPARC Europe.
+A listing of open repositories containing peer-reviewed academic content is maintained by the Directory of Open Access Repositories (OpenDOAR).

 - Open Access Journals & Books (Gold Open Access): Journal articles are free to all interested readers over the internet and publishers find sources other than subscriptions to fund peer-review and other legitimate publishing costs.
 Publishers place no copyright or financial barriers between readers and the research.
 A useful list of Open Access journals, a resource supported by SPARC Europe, is provided by the Directory of Open Access Journals (DOAJ).